mrsoltys/GEEN1400/Lots of LEDs/ReadMe.md

 What is the maximum number of LEDs you can individually control from your Arduino?
 You might be tempted to say 14 because you have 14 Digital I/O pins[^1].

-[^1]: It's actually bad practice to use pins 0 and 1, becasue they are the dedicated TX and RX pins.

-But actually, you can use your analog input pins as digital output pins as well!
+But actually, you can use your analog input pins as digital output pins as well[^2]!

 	digitalWrite(A0,HIGH);